taless474/plexil1/doc/src/what-is-a-node.md

 # What is a PLEXIL Node? {#what-is-a-node}

 A Node in PLEXIL is a unit of contingent action.
-A Node has a *node state*, an *outcome*, and optionally a *failure type*; the node state evolves as a function of the Node's *conditions*.
+A Node has a *node state*, an *outcome*, and for certain outcomes, a *failure type*; the node state evolves as a function of the Node's *conditions*.
 There are several Node *types* specialized for different purposes.
+The Node *body* is directly related to its type.
+A Node may declare *variables* for use by its body.

 ## Node types